DanielG808/food-for-thought/Readme.md

 ## Description

-Welcome to Recipe Finder, a user-friendly webpage designed to help you find the perfect recipe based on your available ingredient.
+Welcome to Food For Thought, a user-friendly webpage designed to help you find the perfect recipe based on your available ingredient.
 Whether you are a college student, a single parent, a yuppie, a food enthusiast, or anyone else in need of culinary inspiration, this is the place for you!

 ## Problem/Motivation